lindell/JsBarcode/README.md

 License:
 ----
 JsBarcode is shared under the [MIT license](https://github.com/lindell/JsBarcode/blob/master/MIT-LICENSE.txt).
-This means you can modify and use it however you want, even for comercial use.
-But please give this the Github repo a :star: and write a small comment of how you are using JsBarcode in the [gitter chat](https://gitter.im/lindell/JsBarcode).
+This means you can modify and use it however you want, even for commercial use.
+But please give this Github repo a :star: and write a small comment of how you are using JsBarcode in the [gitter chat](https://gitter.im/lindell/JsBarcode).